aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaim.md

 In a separate terminal, start some pods that would require Karpenter to create nodes to handle those pods.
 For example, start up some inflate pods as described in [Scale up deployment]({{< ref "../getting-started/getting-started-with-karpenter/#6-scale-up-deployment" >}}).
 {{% /alert %}}

+As illustrated in the previous diagram, Karpenter interacts with NodeClaims and related components when creating a node:

 1. Watches for pods and monitors NodePools and NodeClasses:
     * Checks what the pod needs, such as requests for CPU, memory, architecture, and so on.